An excerpt from "Sayings of a Gadfly"

 two conservative Christian men who believe the bible teaches that men have total

-character is the Socratic questioner.
-This Socratic dialogue will focus on
+is the Socratic questioner.
+This Socratic dialogue will focus, in the style of

 seeking a definition of the authority that John and Paul believe they have over